 Take caution to avoid language or images that may be offensive, even if unintentionally so.
-The Society of Professional Journalists offers the helpful resource The Whole Story: Diversity Tips and Tools, with links to guides pertaining to diversity, LGBTQ, and disability.
+The Society of Professional Journalists offers a helpful resource, The Whole Story: Diversity Tips and Tools, that includes links to guides pertaining to diversity, LGBTQ, and disabilities.

 Posting Content to Social Media

-Link: Embed on Facebook and LinkedIn if there’s only photo elements from content team.
-On Twitter, attach photo and link to shortened bit.ly.
+Link: Embed on Facebook and LinkedIn only if there’s photo elements from the content team.
+On Twitter, attach a photo and link to shortened bit.ly.
 If there’s video, see next step.

 Video: Native, captioned, linking to a shortened (bit.ly).
 Do not link to YouTube—engage from the platform you are posting to.